namsral/microdata/README.md

 Microdata is a package for the Go programming language to extract [HTML Microdata][0] from HTML5 documents.
 It depends on the [golang.org/x/net/html][1] HTML5-compliant parser.

+__HTML Microdata__ is a markup specification often used in combination with the [schema collection][3] to make it easier for search engines to identify and understand content on web pages.
+One of the most common schema is the rating you see when you google for something.
+Other schemas are persons, places, events, products, etc.

 Command Line
 ------------

+The command line utility returns a JSON object containing any items in the given HTML document.

 __Install:__